When a completion of the universal enveloping algebra is a Banach PI-algebra?

 \subsection{The statement of main results}

 Recall that an associative algebra $A$ (in our case over a field, which usually is $\mathbb{C}$) \emph{satisfies a polynomial identity } (in short, a PI-\emph{algebra)} if there is a non-trivial non-commutative polynomial $p$ (i.e., an element of a free algebra in $n$ generators) such that $p(a_1,\ldots,a_n)=0$ for all $a_1,\ldots,a_n\in A$.
-We does not assume that $A$ is unital.
+PI-algebras can be both unital and non-unital.
+But we usually assume that associative algebras are unital unless otherwise stated.
+Banach PI-algebras are discussed in \cite{Kr87} and \cite{Mu94} but we do not use results contained there.
 For up-to-date information on general PI-algebras see \cite{AGPR} or \cite{KKR16}.
-Banach PI-algebras are discussed in \cite{Kr87} and \cite{Mu94} but we do not use results contained there.

 Recall that the \emph{nilpotent radical} $\mathfrak{n}$ of a Lie algebra $\mathfrak{g}$ is the intersection of the kernels of all irreducible representations of~$\mathfrak{g}$; \cite[Chapter~I, \S\,5.3, p.\,44, Definition~3]{Bou} or \cite[p.\,27, \S\,1.7.2]{Dix}.